ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 The non-typed Session API for patches uses the `Session.Advanced.Defer` function which allows registering one or more commands.
 One of the possible commands is the `PatchCommandData`, describing single document patch command.
-The patch request will be sent to server only after the call to `SaveChanges`, this way it's possible to perform multiple operations in one request to the server.
+The patch request will be sent to the server only after the call to `SaveChanges`, this way it's possible to perform multiple operations in one request to the server.

 `Session.Advanced.Defer`
 {CODE patch_non_generic_interface_in_session@ClientApi\Operations\Patches\PatchRequests.cs /}